 Agency Reportable Environmental Event Rate Metric

-ONEOK established an internal environmental metric in 2014 that became a part of the Short-Term Incentive Plan criteria for all ONEOK employees.
-There is not an industrywide metric for environmental performance; however, we realized that measures and incentives play an important role in improving our environmental performance.
+ONEOK’s Agency Reportable Environmental Event Rate (AREER)1 is an internal environmental metric that influences the short-term incentive criteria for all ONEOK employees.
+AREER promotes a continued reduction of releases and emission events that are reportable to a state or federal agency.
+While there is not an industrywide metric for environmental measurement, we understandthat targets and incentives play an important role in improving our environmental performance.

-In 2016, ONEOK had an AREER1 of 1.30, which was below our target of 1.34 and represented an improvement of more than 17 percent from 2015.
-This represents the second straight year that ONEOK employees’ hard work and dedication to environmental stewardship has resulted in a reduction in the number of reportable spills and emission events.
+In 2017, ONEOK reported an AREER of 1.23.
+While the result did not meet our set target of 1.11, it represented an improvement of more than 5 percent compared with 2016.
+This is the third straight year that ONEOK employees’ hard work and dedication to environmental stewardship has resulted in a reduction in the number of reportable spills and emission events.

 Carbon Disclosure Project